 The odds that any or all of these presidential appointees would declare that the President himself violated the law seems too remote to build confidence in this system.
 If Congress wants to assure that employees in the IC will trust that they are protected if they disclose wrongdoing, it needs to provide for appeals to independent tribunals and eventually to the courts.
 IC employees can already bring discrimination claims to civilian courts, and the same procedures could be used in whistleblower cases.

 Using the civilian Whistleblower Protection Act (WPA) would be one way to accomplish this goal.
 Employees covered by the WPA can make complaints to the Office of Special Counsel, appeal to the Merit Systems Protection Board (MSPB), appeal further to the federal Courts of Appeals, and if their claim is mixed with a claim of discrimination, they can file a civil lawsuit and seek a jury trial.

 Now would be a good time for Congress to expand the coverage of the WPA to extend these protections to employees of the Intelligence Community.

 This blog is provided to our readers for informational purposes only.
 It is not offered as legal advice.
 Communication of information through this blog does not create an attorney-client relationship.
 You should not rely upon information contained in this blog without first seeking professional legal advice.
+Attorneys at KCNF practice wage and hour law and have recovered tens of millions of dollars in unpaid work on behalf of employees.
 If you would like a telephone screening or consultation with a KCNF attorney, you are welcome to call 202-331-9260 to begin our intake process, or submit your legal issue at http://www.kcnlaw.com/Contact.shtml.